Thinkwise Cloud

 Windows GUI

-Applications in production environments run on the default 'General Purpose' tier of Azure SQL Database.
+Applications in production environments run on Azure SQL Database.
 This leads to the following limitations in production:

 - CLR (Common Language Runtime) procedures and functions are not supported.